What is the FA Date?

 What is the NO GENSET hold?

 The NO GENSET hold is applied by the shipping line owner of the container.
 Only the shipping may authorize the Terminal to deliver a live reefer container with NO GENSET.
 Putting the NO GENSET hold on the container notifies the Terminal staff that this container may be delivered without a genset.
+Terminal does not reserve gensets or control what gensets are available.
+Shipping line controls the movement of gensets and if there are non available you must contact shipping line to advise.

 What is the OOG$ hold?